Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Approach

-Figure~\ref{fig:context_organization} also shows function-level context, which is used by all existing prior work on neural decompilation~\cite{llm4decompile,nova,slade,katz2018,coda,cao2022boosting,hosseinibeyond}, though sometimes due to architectural differences on some older models the decompiled code and original code are actually separate sequences.
-Function-level context consists of only the target decompiled function.
-We demonstrate the value of neighboring context experimentally (Section~\ref{sec:results}) by comparing with models built using only function-level context.
+Figure~\ref{fig:context_organization} also shows sequences with function-level context, used by existing prior work on neural decompilation~\cite{llm4decompile,nova,slade,katz2018,coda,cao2022boosting,hosseinibeyond}.
+However, sometimes due to architectural differences, decompiled and original code are in separate sequences.
+Function-level context consists of the target decompiled function.
+We demonstrate the value of neighboring context (Section~\ref{sec:rq5}) by comparing with models built using only the decompiled function as context.